OpenTermsArchive/contrib-versions/Att/Terms of Service.md

 Customers are responsible for taking prompt corrective action(s) to remedy a violation of AUP and to help prevent similar future violations.

-**AUP Enforcement and Notice**
+AUP Enforcement and Notice

 **Customer's failure to observe the guidelines set forth in this AUP may result in AT&T taking actions anywhere from a warning to a suspension or termination of Customer's IP Services.** When feasible, AT&T may provide Customer with a notice of an AUP violation via e-mail or otherwise allowing the Customer to promptly correct such violation.

-**AT&T reserves the right, however, to act immediately and without notice to suspend or terminate affected IP Services in response to a court order or government notice that certain conduct must be stopped or when AT&T reasonably determines, that the conduct may: (1) expose AT&T to sanctions, prosecution, civil action or any other liability, (2) cause harm to or interfere with the integrity or normal operations of AT&T's network or networks with which AT&T is interconnected, (3) interfere with another AT&T Customer's use of IP Services or the Internet (4) violate any applicable law, rule or regulation, or (5) otherwise present an imminent risk of harm to AT&T or AT&T Customers.**
+**AT&T reserves the right, however, to act immediately and without notice to suspend or terminate affected IP Services in response to a court order or government notice that certain conduct must be stopped, or when AT&T reasonably determines that the Customer's use of the affected IP Services may: (1) expose AT&T to sanctions, prosecution, civil action or any other liability.
+(2) cause harm to or interfere with the integrity or normal operations of AT&T's network or networks with which AT&T is interconnected.
+(3) interfere with another AT&T Customer's use of IP Services or the Internet.
+(4) violate any applicable law, rule or regulation. or (5) otherwise present an imminent risk of harm to AT&T or AT&T Customers.**

-AT&T has no obligation to monitor content of any materials distributed or accessed using the IP Services.
-However, AT&T may monitor content of any such materials as necessary to comply with applicable laws, regulations or other governmental or judicial requests. or to protect the AT&T network and its customers.
+Copyright Infringement &.
+Digital Millennium Copyright Act

+AT&T respects the intellectual property rights of others.
+The Digital Millennium Copyright Act of 1998 (the "DMCA" found at 17 U.S.C. § 512) provides that owners of copyrighted works who believe that their rights under U.S. copyright law have been infringed may report alleged infringements to service providers like AT&T. In accordance with the DMCA and other applicable laws, AT&T maintains a policy that provides for the termination of IP Services, under appropriate circumstances, if Customers are found to be a repeat infringer and/or if Customers' IP Services are used repeatedly for infringement (the "Repeat Infringer Policy").
+AT&T may terminate IP Services at any time with or without notice to Customers.

+AT&T has no obligation to investigate possible copyright infringements with respect to materials transmitted by Customer or any other users of the IP Services.
+However, AT&T will process valid notifications of claimed infringement under the DMCA, and continued receipt of infringement notifications for Customer's account will be used as a factor in determining whether Customer is a repeat infringer.
+In addition, AT&T may voluntarily participate, on terms acceptable to AT&T, in copyright alert and graduated response programs.

 Incident Reporting

-Any complaints (other than claims of copyright or trademark infringement) regarding violation of this AUP by an AT&T Customer (or its user) should be directed to abuse@att.net.
-Where possible, include details that would assist AT&T in investigating and resolving such complaint (e.g. expanded headers, IP address(s), a copy of the offending transmission and any log files).
+Any complaints (other than claims of copyright infringement) regarding violation of this AUP by an AT&T Customer (or its user) should be directed to abuse@att.net.
+Where possible, include details that would assist AT&T in investigating and resolving such complaint (e.g., expanded headers, IP address(s), a copy of the offending transmission and any log files).

-**Copyright complaints**: If you believe that your work has been copied and posted, stored or transmitted using the IP Services in a way that constitutes copyright infringement, please submit a notification pursuant to the Digital Millennium Copyright Act ("DMCA") in accordance with the process detailed at http://www.att.net/general-info/claims.html and directed to the designated agent listed below:

-AT&T's Designated Copyright Agent for notice of claims of copyright or trademark infringement on the sites can be reached as follows:
+DMCA Copyright Notifications:

+Pursuant to 17 U.S.C. §§ 512(b)–(d), a copyright holder may send AT&T a valid notification of claimed copyright infringement under the DMCA.
+For further information regarding such notifications, see https://www.att.com/legal/terms.dmca.html.
+AT&T's designated agent to receive notifications of claimed infringement as described in DMCA subsection 512(c)(3) is:

-Designated Agent: Manager of Security &.
+Manager of Security &.
 Copyright Infringement
 1800 Perimeter Park Drive, Suite 100
 Morrisville, NC 27560
-Phone: (919) 319-5737
-Fax: (919) 319-8154
 E-mail: copyright@att.com

+Due to the substantial volume of notifications of claimed infringement that AT&T receives and processes, we are unable to accept notices of alleged copyright infringement via this designated agent or email address other than notifications of claimed infringement sent pursuant to Sections 512(b)–(d).

+AT&T also provides transitory digital network communications services, pursuant to 17 U.S.C. § 512(a).
+In connection with such services, AT&T provides an online form that copyright holders should use to send notifications related to alleged copyright infringement by its users based on the standards of the Automated Copyright Notice System (ANCS).
+Copyright holders should use this online form to submit complaints related to alleged peer-to-peer file sharing (i.e. sharing media files via peer-to-peer networking technology), or other forms of copyright notice other than those sent pursuant to Sections 512(b)–(d) of the DMCA ("ISP Conduit Notices").
+By submitting complaints using this online form, we are able to more efficiently manage and process ISP Conduit Notices.
+Due to the substantial volume of copyright notices that AT&T receives, we are unable to guarantee processing of ISP Conduit Notices that are sent by other means.
+Copyright holders can access AT&T's online form at att.com/p2pnotices.
+Please note that copyright holders must complete all fields in the online form before submitting.

+Contact Information:

-**Contact Information:** Any notification that AT&T sends to its Customers pursuant to this AUP will be sent via e-mail to the e-mail address on file with AT&T, or may be in writing to Customer's address of record.
+Any notification that AT&T sends to its Customers pursuant to this AUP will be sent via e-mail to the e-mail address on file with AT&T, or may be in writing to Customer's address of record.
 It is Customer's responsibility to promptly notify AT&T of any change of contact information.

-_Effective Date: October 15, 2008_
+Effective Date: July 28, 2017